jsenv/jsenv-assert/readme.md

 # Why opinionated ?

 As shown `assert` is strict on `actual` / `expected` comparison.
-It is designed to make test fails if something subtle changes.
+It is designed like this to make test fails if something subtle changes.
 Any subtle change in code might break things relying on it.
 You need that level of precision by default to ensure your code cannot introduce regression.

 # Properties order constraint